donald-stolz/Loyola_SABR_2017/README.md

-# Loyola Chicago Sabrmeterics team
+# 2017 Loyola Chicago Sabrmeterics

 Code and presentation from our 2017 Diamond Dollars entry at the 217 Sabr Analytics conference